Meet the lawyers we work with: Tracy Chick

 Allergic reaction requiring hospital admission (iii)£4,820 to £11,640

-Call our advisors today to find out if one of the solicitors from our panel can help you claim for your medication error experience.
+Call our advisors today to find out if one of the solicitors from our solicitors can help you claim for your medication error experience.

 Anaesthesia Medical Negligence Compensation